 3. Donation – where investors do not expect to receive anything in return.
 Often used to fund social or political movements, including charity work.
 An example of a donation model is JustGiving.

 4. Reward – investors providing the funding for a new scheme or business in return for the promise of future ‘perks’.
 You may be the first to receive a prototype gadget, for example.
 US-based Kickstarter is the most well-known example – the site matches potential investors with projects as diverse as creating new comics, funding art exhibitions, and filming full-length movies.

 The massive rise in interest in alternative funding since the recession has resulted in the creation of literally hundreds of crowd sourcing platforms.
 These sites typically take a fixed percentage cut of the total amount raised in return for listing the auctions, and oversee the entire process.

 Some of the leading UK sites include:

-Funding Circle – has just announced total lending has passed the £200m mark, with almost two-thirds raised in 2013 alone.
+Funding Circle – has just announced total lending has passed the £2.6 billion mark from 2010 to 2016.

 CrowdCube – lists over 427,880 registered investors, and on average raised over £440,000.